pacha/vem-doc/content/docs/users-guide/commenting.rst

     //     idVec3( 1.00f, 0.80f, 0.10f )
     // };

-..
-Note:: `v` only takes into account the first line of the selection to decide if it needs to comment or uncomment the rest of them.
+.. note:: `v` only takes into account the first line of the selection to decide if it needs to comment or uncomment the rest of them.
 That means that when you want to uncomment several lines that are mixed together with uncommented ones, make sure that the first line of your selection is one of the commented ones.

+.. admonition:: Filetype detection

+   Sometimes the type of your file may not be correctly detected.
+This happens, for example, if you edit a file with an ``.html`` extension that uses some kind of templating language inside.
+In that case, the file can be detected as pure HTML and the editor will apply the standard ``<!-- -->`` comment markers instead of the comment markers of your templating language.

+   Check `Filetype Autodetection </config/essentials/configuration-per-filetype.html#filetype-autodetection>`__ to know how to change the current assigned filetype.

 Block comments
 --------------